kaustavmu/r2auto_nav/README.md

 2. Navigate to the turlebot3_ws/src/launcher directory, and replace the setup.py file with the setup_Rpi.py file in the repository.

-3. Navigate to the asmr_ws/src/auto_nav/auto_nav directory, and place all the files nav_launcher.py, recon_launcher.py, and setup_Rpi.py into the folder.
+3. Navigate to the asmr_ws/src/auto_nav/auto_nav directory, and place the files nav_launcher.py, recon_launcher.py, and setup_Rpi.py into the folder.

 4. Navigate to your home directory and run
 '''colcon build'''